What Do We Know For Sure About Hunting Deer Trails?

-Putting up your stand or blind as quitely and quickly as possible will lesson the chances of deer knowing you are in the area.
+Putting up your stand or blind as quietly and quickly as possible will lessen the chances of deer knowing you are in the area.
 Even the most minute sounds can be unnatural in the woods and be like an alarm siren to any deer in hearing range.

 Try to spend as much time in the stand that day as you can.
 Going back and forth to the stand multiple time during the day will eventually attract attention and ruin an otherwise good spot.
 Try not to leave your spot until you are quite sure that there are no deer to see or hear you leave.
 Entering and exiting these hot spots are best done during the cover of darkness.

 The first thing hunters usually do when they find a deer trail is to start walking along the trail looking for more deer sign or trying to see where the trail leads.
 Every step you take reduces your chance of ever seeing a deer on that trail.
 Man tends to leave behind all kinds of clues that they have been in the woods.
 Touching, kicking, scuffing their way along a deer trial is like spreading red paint around a white room... it's hard not to notice someone was there.
 Just one footprint can be all that a deer needs to know that he doesn't want to frequent that trail anymore for his safety.Try to avoid walking directly on a trail that you are going to hunt.